syrenly/syrenly/README.md

 - microfrontend: a demo application with dynamic loading of microfrontend applications.

 💪 My current efforts are on these:
 - 🚧angular-demo🚧: application to study Angular 17.
-Be careful, it's a work in progress: take one of these: ⛑️ ⛑️ ⛑️
+Be careful, it's a work in progress; take one of these: ⛑️ ⛑️ ⛑️

 Others: